-The COVID-19 pandemic radically changed healthcare care delivery over a short period of time.
+The COVID-19 pandemic radically changed healthcare delivery over a short period of time.
 Even before the first confirmed case of COVID-19 in Ohio on March 9, Cleveland Clinic leadership activated a rapid transition plan toward predominantly remote care.
 In part due to social distancing requirements, the rapid pivot and expansion of telehealth became necessary to ensure uninterrupted access to meet patient needs, minimize healthcare worker exposure, and contribute to the overall effort of “flattening the curve” by keeping patients home.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy